mohab2014/ssdmap/README.md

 * `lib`: the compiled library.
 It produces both the static and the shared versions of `libssdmap`, copied in the directory `library/lib`, together with the headers in `library/include`.
 If possible, unit tests are run before constructing the library.

+* `doc`: the documentation.
+Generates the documentation using doxygen (you need doxygen installed on the host).

 To build the library, just enter in your terminal ``scons lib ``.